 Introduction

 Monitoring wildlife populations is crucial for research on population and community dynamics, habitat occupancy and suitability, conservation recovery and management, and control of invasive species (Pollock et al. 2002).
-An increasingly used tool for this purpose is the ‘camera trap’.
+An increasingly used tool for this purpose is the ‘camera trap’, a camera designed to be triggered based on motion or time that can be deployed for long periods in harsh environments.
 The number of studies using these remotely triggered cameras has increased rapidly, with one review documenting coverage at over 160,000 unique camera sites globally (Steenweg et al. 2017).
 However, this increase in camera-trap use has also led to data-handling constraints (Borowiec et al. 2022).
 A typical study involving a network of dozens to hundreds of field cameras, deployed for months at a time, can generate huge volumes of imagery (and sometimes video), which must be sorted and labelled before it can be used for ecological inference (Greenberg et al. 2019b).

 Two main bottlenecks occur during image processing.
 First, false triggers (e.g., blank images caused by wind-blown vegetation or light reflections) and unwanted ‘by-catch’ (e.g., human hikers, vehicles, etc.) must be separated from the animal detections.
 Second, the animal images must be classified by a human, usually to species level.
 Both steps in this ‘hand labelling’ approach are tedious, repetitive, and prone to operator error, particularly due to fatigue (Falzon et al. 2020).
 It is also costly, in time and financial terms: properly trained personnel are a scarce and valuable resource.
-In this scenario data management, rather than data collection becomes the limiting factor in the completion of research projects (Bubnicki et al. 2016).
+In this scenario data management, rather than data collection, becomes the limiting factor in the completion of research projects (Bubnicki et al. 2016).
 Despite rapid data acquisition in monitoring efforts, the cataloguing and classification frequently lag, leaving many datasets either unprocessed or underutilized (Young et al. 2018).
 This inefficiency not only risks data loss, detrimental to both science and conservation management, but also leads to limited applications, such as searching solely for target species while overlooking others.
 Given that the application of camera trapping as the primary field-based approach for vertebrate monitoring is set to continue—and indeed expand in the environments and spatial extents sampled—the demand for solutions to these problems is high (Boitani 2016).
 In short, there is a need for the data-processing workflow for camera traps to be reliable, cost effective and easy to use.

 Recently, the information-technology community has been working with ecological data to develop applied artificial intelligence (AI) methods for wildlife-image processing (Nguyen et al. 2017).
 Building on the outstanding success of deep-learning approaches to consumer-based computer-vision applications (Nguyen et al. 2017, Christin et al. 2019), a range of AI solutions are now available for detecting and classifying wildlife (Tabak et al. 2019).
 For object localisation—finding and counting animals against complex backgrounds—this includes the open source ‘MegaDetector’, developed by Microsoft’s AI Earth team (Beery et al. 2019), or customisable tools like ‘Sherlock’ (Penn et al. 2024).
-For automated species classification—providing suggested labels prior to final human-expert verification—one of the most widely used options is the commercial website ‘Wildlife Insights’, sponsored by Google (Ahumada et al. 2020).
+For automated species classification—providing suggested labels prior to final human-expert verification—one of the most widely used options is the non-profit web portal ‘Wildlife Insights’ (Ahumada et al. 2020).
 A plethora of private consultancy companies now also offer AI-assisted data-identification services, and there are also many classifiers published in the scientific literature (e.g., Falzon et al. 2020), with their code available for download.